jlgerber/jlgerber.github.io/pages/languages/rust/gtk/gtk.md

 application.run(&args);
 ```

-# Brining Window to the Fron
+# Brining Window to the Front
 After creating an application, you probably want the main window to raise to the front.
 This can be achieved by calling `present()` on the window.

 ```rust